 Judy Baker – Director

 Judy Baker is a consultant in the mineral industry and currently serves on the board of directors of Nemaska Lithium, Star Gold and Arbitrage Exploration.
-Ms. Baker has 20 years of experience in the mining and mineral exploration sector including equity analysis, fund management, and exploration and mining company activity.
-Ms. Baker holds an Honours B.Sc.
+Baker has 20 years of experience in the mining and mineral exploration sector including equity analysis, fund management, and exploration and mining company activity.
+She holds an Honours B.Sc.
 Geological Engineering in Mineral Resources Exploration from Queen’s University (1990) and an M.B.A. from the University of Western Ontario Business School (1995).

 René Lessard – Director